raylsnetwork/Enygma/README.md

 # Enygma
 At Rayls, we have created a new suite of privacy protocols, which we call Enygma.
-There are two variants of Enygma:
+There are two variants:

 * [Enygma Payments](./enygma_payments) (Account-based)
 * [Enygma Delivery-vs-Payment (DvP)](./enygma_dvp) (UTXO-based)